-Whether a holding is to be deemed a strategic holding is determined based on whether there are benefits associated with holding each individual stock (in terms of the qualitative effects of such holdings) or whether the Ajinomoto Group's sales are commensurate with certain transaction requirements related to the WACC (weighted average cost of capital), as well as certain other quantitative factors.
-Every year, the Company reviews the propriety of holding shares through the Board of Directors and discloses the results of these reviews.
+Whether a holding is to be deemed a strategic holding is determined comprehensively based on whether there are benefits associated with holding each individual stock (in terms of the qualitative effects of such holdings) or whether the Ajinomoto Group's sales are commensurate with certain transaction requirements related to the WACC (weighted average cost of capital), as well as certain other quantitative factors.

+Every year, the Company reviews the propriety of holding shares through the Board of Directors and discloses the results of these reviews in its Corporate Governance Report.

 Those shares judged as inappropriate to hold as strategic holdings will be sold once the detailed plan for selling is determined.
+Additionally, even shares determined to be strategic holdings may be sold due to changes in external circumstances or other factors.